These Frequently Asked Questions have been anonymised for confidentiality reasons, but still cover the material points.

 The types of documents you might need to prove residency are set out in the Annex in the Useful Information section.

-Yes, to continue living and working in the UK all individuals relying on EU free movement rights will need to register by date of exit or end of agreed transition period.
+Yes, to continue living and working in the UK all individuals relying on EU free movement rights will need to register by 30 June 2021.
 The only exceptions to the need to register are as follows: